 - Hamburger buns

-- Mix into the meat the dried mushroom powder, celery seed and thyme.
-It doesn’t have to be uniformly mixed in.
+- Mix into the meat the dried mushroom powder and celery seed.
 Shape the meat into patties.
-When you do this, don’t overwork your meat or your hamburgers will become tough and chewy.
+When you do this, don't overwork your meat or your hamburgers will become tough and chewy.
 Crumbly is better than tough, to my mind.
-Also, press a little indentation into the center of each patty: This helps the patty keep its shape once cooked, because when meat cooks it tightens up and will turn into a ball shape if you don’t have that indentation.
+Also, press a little indentation into the center of each patty: This helps the patty keep its shape once cooked, because when meat cooks it tightens up and will turn into a ball shape if you don't have that indentation.

 - Get a large saute pan hot over high heat and add the mushrooms.
 Shake the pan frequently so they don't all stick, and cook the mushrooms until they release their water, about 2 to 4 minutes.
 As soon as the water has mostly bubbled away, add the olive oil, some salt and the sliced onion and saute until everything has nicely browned, about 6 to 8 minutes.
 Turn off the heat and set aside.